 Long Island Green Homes (LIGH) is a self-financing residential retrofit program for upgrading the energy efficiency of existing homes at little or no out-of-pocket cost to the homeowner.
-Even the nominal qualifying fee for the Home Performance Evaluation will be applied to the cost of the improvements.
+Even the nominal qualifying fee for the Home Performance Evaluation applied to the cost of the improvements.
 The Town will pay the licensed contractor once he has satisfactorily completed the work.
 The homeowner, who is not obliged to take on debt, will then repay the Town on a monthly basis for an amount and term agreed upon in advance.
-Once the obligation is satisfied, typically in six to ten years, all of the savings go directly to the homeowner.
-Should the homeowner move before the obligation is satisfied, it is assigned to the home.
-As the house’s energy efficiency has been certified by the Town, it will be more marketable, even though the Town will not be increasing the assessment of houses that have added energy enhancements.
+Once the obligation satisfies, typically in six to ten years, all the savings go directly to the homeowner.
+Should the homeowner move before the obligation satisfies, it assigns to the home.
+As the house’s energy efficiency certified by the Town, it will be more marketable, even though the Town will not be increasing the assessment houses that have added energy enhancements.

 The Town is not making loans to residents.
-Mindful that the average house in the Town spews the equivalent of 25lbs of carbon daily, Babylon is expanding the definition of solid waste to include energy waste, based on its carbon content.
-By defining energy waste in this way, the Town is able to provide energy-efficiency improvements to residents’ homes from its solid waste fund.
+Mindful that the average house in the Town spews equal to 25lbs of carbon daily, Babylon is expanding defining solid waste to include energy waste, based on its carbon content.
+By defining energy waste in this way, the Town is able to give energy-efficiency improvements to residents’ homes from its solid waste fund.
 This type of measure is known as a “benefit assessment.”
 When a municipality provides a specific improvement on a parcel of property for a public purpose, assessing the cost of the benefit against the property, that is a benefit assessment.
-In the case of Long Island Green Homes, energy-efficiencies for houses serve a vital purpose, remediating environmental damage caused by leaky and inefficient homes.
+In the case of Long Island Green Homes, energy-efficiencies for houses serve a vital purpose, remediation environmental damage caused by leaky and inefficient homes.
 The Town will subsidize up to $12,000 of efficiencies per home, obliging the homeowner to pay a monthly benefit assessment fee.
-In year one, the amount of the monthly fee is structured to be less than the monthly savings on a resident’s energy bills.
+In year one, the amount of the monthly fee structures to be less than the monthly savings on a resident’s energy bills.
 The Town will levy a 3% administrative fee incorporated into the monthly payments.